azophy/codejump/README.md

 ChangeLog
 =========

-What new on version 0.8
+What's new on version 0.8
 ------------------------
 - Authentification, username & password storage still file based
 - Edit on interface: more sophisticated then previous version